BRBS Investors Have Opportunity To Lead Blue Ridge Bankshares, Inc. Securities Fraud Lawsuit

-The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Blue Ridge Bankshares, Inc. ("Blue Ridge" or the "Company") (NYSE: BRBS ).
+Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Blue Ridge Bankshares, Inc. ("Blue Ridge" or the "Company") (NYSE: BRBS ).

 Class Period: March 10, 2023 – October 31, 2023